The finest hemp bondage rope in the world.

 2. If I wasn't going to have any help, I had to refine my process so that I could make rope by myself.

-And thus, 8 years later, I'm still obsessed with making the very best rope.
+All these years later, I'm still obsessed with making the very best rope.
 I've done pretty good too.
 I haven't found any out there that comes close in consistency and quality.
 Not just in the bondage world but in the rope world.

 I have really refined the process to get the consistency and the quality.
 I've invented a few gadgets to make that happen and to make things quicker and efficient.